tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Tongues

-**Casting Time/Duration**: 1 minute**/**10 minutes
+**Casting Time/Duration:** 1 minute**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp and a recovery
+**Market/Component Cost:** 250 gp**/**50 gp and a recovery

-**Effect**: You or one ally present during the ritual's performance gains the ability to speak and understand all languages.
+**Effect:** You or one ally present during the ritual's performance gains the ability to speak and understand all languages.
 Creatures that can hear the target understand what he or she says as if he or she were speaking their native language.
 If the target can hear another creature that is speaking a language, he or she understands what that creature says as if it were speaking the target's native language.

 #### Undead Servitor

-**Casting Time/Duration**: 1 hour**/**Permanent
+**Casting Time/Duration:** 1 hour**/**Permanent

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You imbue a humanoid corpse of natural origin and Medium or smaller size with the ability to move under its own power and an understanding of one language of your choice.
+**Effect:** You imbue a humanoid corpse of natural origin and Medium or smaller size with the ability to move under its own power and an understanding of one language of your choice.
 It never tires, and obeys you at all times.

 The undead servitor is a noncombatant.
 When forced onto an active battlefield, treat the servitor as an allied mook (1 hit point, never damaged on a missed attack) with all defenses of 11.
 It acts just after you do and never makes attacks.